 How can I thank you enough?
 Where can I send a donation?

 Still have questions?
 Ask the community at the Facebook Group.
-There is also a facebook group for the high school site and groups for different states and countries.
-There also is a group that shares extra resources they use with their children.
-I do not supplement the curriculum, and I don’t believe there is a need to.
+There is also a Facebook group for the high school site and groups for all the states, some countries, and for different life situations.
 The main group page is for EP only and not to share about other resources.
 I want to keep it Easy Peasy and don’t want anyone (including myself) overwhelmed with the endless influx of “great” resources, even if they are free.

 Still need to write me?
 Email me at my gmail address, allinonehomeschool .